 MFA (Painting), S.N.
 School of Fine Arts, Hyderabad Central

-Lives in New Delhi
+Lives and works in New Delhi